Speculative Verification: Exploiting Information Gain to Refine Speculative Decoding

-However, close alignment of the distributions alone is insufficient to minimize speculation uncertainty, as they may still differ largely at the sampled (drafted) token probability.
-Thus, we incorporate the drafted token's acceptance probability in the companion model as an additional conditioning variable.
-If this probability is high and the alignment indicated by $S$ is strong, it indicates that the distributions are not only well aligned overall but also at the specific probability point of the drafted token.
+However, distribution similarity alone is not sufficient to minimize speculation uncertainty, as the specific drafted token also has a significant impact on its acceptance probability.
+To account for this, we incorporate the drafted token's acceptance probability under the companion model as an additional conditioning variable $A$.
+Together, this probability and the distribution similarity $S$ yield a reliable predictor of token acceptance, substantially reducing speculation uncertainty.

-When jointly conditioning on these two continuous variables, we discretize them into sub-ranges using adaptive binning, ensuring each bin contains a similar number of observations.
-For $S$ (distributional similarity), which ranges from 0 to 1, we divide the interval into 10--30 bins.
-For $A$ (token acceptance probability in the companion model), we partition the probability range into 10--20 bins.
-We then perform a profiling run of speculative decoding using these discretized variables and compute the average token acceptance probability for each bin combination.
-Conditioning on these variables to dynamically adjust verification length reduces speculation uncertainty (measured in entropy) by 34\% and improves the target model’s acceptance rate by 20\% (details in the evaluation section).
+We validated experimentally that these two variables significantly reduce speculation uncertainty.
+The details are in Section\,\ref{subsec:eval-infogain}, but using $S$ and $A$ reduces speculation uncertainty by 34\% and improves the target model's acceptance rate by 20\%.

+\seo{Because SV only decides which drafted tokens are sent to the target model for verification, it does not alter the sampling distribution.
+If SV forwards a drafted token for verification, the token is accepted or rejected according to the standard SD's sampling rule, preserving the target model’s distribution.
+If SV drops a drafted token, the target model generates the corresponding position directly from its own distribution.
+Therefore, in all cases, the resulting token follows the target model’s distribution.}